 Information Security Co-op

 We're looking for smart, motivated individuals to help us in our efforts to keep systems safe.
 Become a part of the team responsible for literally thousands of computers, all of which are under constant attack from the internet.
 We need skilled people to help analyze emerging threats, detect hacking attempts, respond to machine compromises, and assist in analyzing the deluge of alerts to find and neutralize real threats on the network.
 Learn how malware threatens infrastructure, help design and monitor systems to track hackers and learn their techniques.
 Assist in incident response and digital forensics by doing detective work on compromised systems to find out how they were hacked, and how to lock the bad guys out.
 Construct firewalls and intrusion detection systems to alert administrators to threats.
+Learn and apply data-based decision making concepts using R for creating data visualizations and statistical computing.
 Look at live systems to find security vulnerabilities - hack the systems and develop fixes to vulnerabilities to better protect servers and applications.
 Don't just read about the latest virus or 0-day exploit - download the code, test and analyze it to truly understand it.
-Training will be provided, however prior knowledge of some fields is required.
-Experience in any of the following skill sets is desirable: linux/unix system administration, c/php/perl/python/shell programming, SQL, firewalls, cryptography, virtualization, tcp/ip networking.
+Training will be provided, however, prior knowledge of some fields is required.
+Experience in any of the following skill sets is desirable: Linux/Unix system administration, C/PHP/Perl/Python/Shell programming, SQL, firewalls, cryptography, virtualization, TCP/IP networking, HTTP protocol.

 Typical projects our co-ops work on range from intrusion detection system monitoring and incident response to security software and exploit development.
-The co-op opportunity in ISUS allows interns to become a full fledged member of our security team.
+The co-op opportunity in the Information Security & Unix Systems group, ISUS, allows co-ops to become a full fledged member of our information security team.
 We're seeking bright, self motivated individuals capable of carrying out guided tasks as well as designing their own research.
 From running a honey pot and analyzing attack patterns to investigating malware propagation, the co-op is expected to come up with interesting, unique, experiments and projects to benefit ISUS and the Penn community.
 We strongly encourage open source research and try to contribute our findings back to the community.

 - Understanding of Linux and Unix environments including the BASH shell, system configuration, service management, compiling binaries from source, file manipulation and log management.
 Ability to use Linux at the command line is essential.